tanvibhakta/handbook/2-Hiring Documents/Offer Letter - Simple English.md

 Obvious is excited to welcome you on board as a **Position**.

 We’re just a few formalities away from getting down to work.
 Please take the time to review our formal offer.
-It includes important details about your compensation, benefits and the terms and conditions of your contract with Obvious
+It includes important details about your compensation, benefits and the terms and conditions of your contract with Obvious.

 Obvious is offering you a 12 (twelve) month contract position as a **Position**, reporting to **Manager** starting on **Start Date**.

-In this position, Obviousis offering to pay you a professional fee of **₹Total Salary** per month.
+In this position, Obvious is offering to pay you a professional fee of **₹Total Salary** per month.
 You will be paid once a month, with your fees credited to your bank account by the 5th day of every completed month.
 This position has a a 3 (three) month trial period, during which you will be paid at our probationary salary rate of **₹Trial Salary**.

 You will be covered by the the following benefits at Obvious: